businesshotelsdeveloper-dot/business-hotels/src/business-hotels-mcp/README.md

 This is the official [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server for **BusinessHotels.com**.
 It provides autonomous AI agents with **instant (<1s)** access to live hotel inventory, rates, and booking capabilities worldwide.

-# BusinessHotels.com Universal Agentic API (MCP)

-This is the official [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) server for **BusinessHotels.com**.
-It provides autonomous AI agents with real-time access to live hotel inventory worldwide, rates, and booking capabilities.

 ---

 ## Connection & Discovery